 It can be risky to start with food involving kids/babies or anything that might have dangerous surprises before you know how your dog will react to these kinds of distractions.
 Build your shared confidence in your dog's go-to-place behavior and make sure you're prepared if your dog leaves the position before your release word as you grow into higher level distractions.

 Repeat the training steps to teach your dog to go to his/her mat but this time try setting some tasty food on an accessible coffee table.
 Then you can work up to dropping food items on the ground.
-This is a great way to get your dog ready to ignore food in certain more challenging contexts, knowing there's actually a better reward when they settle on the mat!
+This is a great way to get your dog ready to ignore food in more challenging contexts, knowing there's actually a better reward when he or she settles on the mat!

 Reward your dog well and often at EVERY step

 Practicing "go to bed" for real-life distractions is hard work, so remember as always, to "pay" your dog well and often.
 For every key moment when your dog has an opportunity to choose leaving the mat to respond to the distraction vs. patiently lying in position, be sure to mark and treat generously!